bburky/ghsa-research/docs/index.md

 - Wolfi Minio [package was RELEASE.2023-10-25T06-33-25Z](https://github.com/wolfi-dev/os/blob/1a1133adf240f10dd716f8494b982bd69b4484e2/minio.yaml#L5)
 - CVE-2024-24747, [GHSA-xx8w-mq23-29g4](https://github.com/advisories/GHSA-xx8w-mq23-29g4) advisory affecting 20240131185645 and older
-- Grype does detect the Minio golang module and version in Wolfi packages, but Minio's strange version numbering probably prevents detecting that the old version is affected by the CVE.
+- Grype does detect the Minio golang module and version in the Wolfi package, but Minio's strange version numbering probably prevents detecting that the old version is affected by the CVE.
 - Auto-updates [were previously disabled](https://github.com/wolfi-dev/os/blob/1a1133adf240f10dd716f8494b982bd69b4484e2/minio.yaml#L38-L39) on the Minio Wolfi package
 - UPDATE: This has been fixed.
 [Mino was updated to 20240406](https://github.com/wolfi-dev/os/pull/16564).